 In short, Microsoft’s Compliance Program allows you to integrate whatever third-party and custom apps you need safely into Teams, bringing you closer to realizing its full potential as a platform rather than a standalone tool.

-Looking Ahead: Vista, Power Platform and Voice
+Looking Ahead: Viva, Power Platform and Voice

-In future blog posts, we’ll look at three Microsoft apps that can complete your Microsoft Teams transformation: Vista, the Power Platform and Microsoft Voice.
+In future blog posts, we’ll look at three Microsoft apps that can complete your Microsoft Teams transformation: Viva, the Power Platform and Microsoft Voice.
 By delivering better working environments, business insights and even telephony, all through your familiar Teams platform, they make Microsoft Teams as a platform more powerful than you could have imagined.